Swebi/Nexus/README.md

 ## Features

 - [x] User can give their local folder path to get visualisations.
-- [x] User can visualise their repositories by means of children and nodes.
+- [x] User can visualise their repositories using the dynamic flow chart .
 - [x] Use of various colours to represent the hierarchy of the directories and the files
 - [x] User can change the structure of the code to generate the JSON File.
 - [x] The User can specify which all files or folders he wants to omit from the visualisation.